#Georgia Lt. Governor #CaseyCagle Threatened #Delta Airlines On Twitter Over NRA Split

 Delta Says That Ending The NRA Discount Program Is Nonpartisan

-Delta parted ways with NRA after releasing a public statement, which caused Casey Cagle to react, says the Business Insider.
+Delta parted ways with NRA after releasing a public statement, which caused Casey Cagle to react, according to the Business Insider.

 “Delta is reaching out to the National Rifle Association to let it know we will be ending its contract for discounted rates through our group travel program.
 We will be requesting that the NRA remove our information from its website.”